Madness (1994 film): Production

 As with the film's director Bruno Mattei made in the early 1990s, Madness was a low-budget effort aimed primarily at foreign sales.
 Screenplay author Lorenzo De Luca stated the scenario and script were written in one week and that Mattei "left me plenty of room to do what I wanted, as long as the movie did not cost too much and there were not too many characters.
 I had lots of fun, although being a low-budget film, I was paid very little."

 Madness was shot with the same film crew who had previously shot Mattei's erotic thriller Dangerous Attraction.
 The film's music is credited to Flipper music, which is library music as well as borrowing from film scores of films like Lady Frankenstein.

 Release

 Madness was released in 1994 as Gli occhi dentro.
 The version released to home video in Italy had large portions of the film re-edited from its original screenings at film markets.
 This included taking two murder scenes from Lamberto Bava's film A Blade in the Dark (1983) which replace two murder scenes shot by Mattei.
 This version also loses scenes where a character finds the murder victims' eyes in an apartment and the epilogue with a coast guard boat approaching a yacht.
 The English-dubbed video was released internationally as Madness.

+Madness was released on blu-ray in 2026 by Vinegar Syndrome as part of their box set Forgotten Gialli: Volume Nine (1991-1993).